-- The preservation of evidence may strengthen investigations, which may result in a better chance of holding the accused responsible or obtaining a restraining order (evidence may include the clothing worn at the time of the incident, a record of threatening text messages and/or emails, and bodily fluids). - A Forensic Nurse Exam can be obtained free of charge and without notifying UW Oshkosh or law enforcement.
+- The preservation of evidence may strengthen investigations, which may result in a better chance of holding the alleged offender responsible or in obtaining a restraining order (evidence may include the clothing worn at the time of the incident, a record of threatening text messages and/or emails, and bodily fluids). - A Forensic Nurse Exam can be obtained free of charge and without notifying UW Oshkosh or law enforcement.
 Information on how to obtain a Forensic Nurse Exam can be found here: Aurora Medical Center, 920.424.7420 or ThedaCare Regional Medical Center, 920.731.4101, or walk-in to the Emergency Room at either location.
-Students may call University Police 920.424.1212 for a ride to the hospital without disclosing the reason they need or want a ride. - Although it is best not to shower, even if a victim has showered and changed clothes, a police report can be filed and/or medical exam can be conducted. - Campus officials are required to provide information about options and assist in contacting law enforcement personnel if requested. - Filing a report will generally involve an interview with a law enforcement officer or a meeting with the Title IX Coordinator or a Deputy, or both, if you choose to report to both entities.
-You may request a police officer or university official of the gender you feel most comfortable with to take your statement.
+Students may call University Police 920.424.1212 for a ride to the hospital without disclosing the reason they need or want a ride.

+- Although it is best not to shower, even if a victim has showered and changed clothes, a police report can be filed and/or medical exam can be conducted. - Campus officials are required to provide information about options and assist a victim/survivor in contacting law enforcement if requested.